bouaik/markdown-linter/README.md

 # Markdown linter

-> I created a markdown linter that provides feedbacks about a given style.
+> I created a markdown linter that provides feedbacks about a given Rules.

 ## Built With